Skip to content

 MCA providers take their repayment via a holdback percentage.
 This percentage is the percent of sales that will be “held back” and remitted to the provider.
 Don’t confuse it with the interest rate paid on a loan – it’s only the percent of sales taken for repayment.

 MCA providers commonly charge holdbacks of 10% to 20%.
-If you have daily credit card sales of $10,000 and a holdback of 15%, the MCA provider would be entitled to $1,500 of those sales as repayment.
+If you have daily credit card sales of $10,000 and a holdback of 15%, the MCA provider would be entitled to $1,500 of those sales as repayment towards paying back the advance.

 For some small business owners, this method of repayment is easier than writing a large, monthly check to a bank.
 With split withholding, you don’t have to worry about forgetting to mail a check or deposit funds into a checking account.